MohammedShetaya/AR_Video_Streaming/README.md

 >## Overview

-This Project aims to apply remote guidance using Augmented Reality annotation between the web browser and an android phone.
+This Project aims to apply remote guidance using Augmented Reality annotation on a Video stream between the web browser and an android phone.
 The android application streams an [ARFoundation](https://docs.unity3d.com/Packages/com.unity.xr.arfoundation@4.1/manual/index.html) scene to the browser which is responsible for plane detection, then the browser can annotate that stream with AR objects e.g. Arrows.

 &nbsp;